 Our care and support for families does not end when their child dies.
 All our care team members provide important bereavement care.

 Starborn is a very special room in our hospices.
 It is here where children can lie after their death, and allows for a very private space for families to say their goodbyes.
 The room is comforting and peaceful and can be personalised for each child by being filled with their most loved toys, or with their favourite music playing.

 It is overwhelmingly sad when a family watch one of their children die and we are here to support families every step of the way, helping them through bereavement and beyond.
 Many find this room an important first step in the grieving process.

 You helped in making our stays full of memories and after our daughter passed in 2005 you still take the time to send anniversary cards.
 It's lovely to receive them and you all will always have a special place in our hearts.

 We stay alongside families, offering support, throughout their child's life and after death.

 On average, most children and families who use CHSW hospices use our service for an average of six years, many for longer.
 This means that the child and family develop a very close relationship with the care team staff.
 For this reason, after their child's death it is the same care staff who provide bereavement support to the family, for as long as they need it.
 Bereavement care is tailored to the needs and wishes of the family and many return to our annual Remembering Day or Bereavement Weekend at each hospice.
-We have also created thriving support groups with parents who draw great comfort from the friendship and support of others who understand what they are going through.
-Starborn Dads is a support group geared specifically to the needs of fathers, whilst Starborn Mums is a group for mothers.
-Both groups provide a whole range of activities, but support is also offered between group members through the year.
+There are also opportunities provided to meet with other parents in a group setting.